 I am now married with a step child and a child from my former marriage.
 My family is very important to me and has challenged my self growth more than any other aspect of life.

 Education and Training

 My education has been an interesting mix of science and philosophy.
 I began college with the idea of becomming a geologist.
 This shifted slightly and I transferred to the British Columbia Institute of Technology where I finished a diploma in Forest Technology.
 I worked in forestry for many years before going back to the UBC for a Bachelors of Science in Natural Resources.
 After roughly twenty years of forestry I recognized that I was also well suited to working with people and their concerns and decided to change careers.
-I finished my Masters Degree in Psychology from California Southern University for distance education.
-This program is acredited federally in the US and has been endorsed by the BCACC (BC Association of Clinical Counsellors) and the CCPA (Canadian Counselling and Psychotherapy Association.)
-At this time I am also a service provider for the federal government employment assistance program, victim services of British Columbia and volunteer counsellor for the BC ALS society.
+I finished my Masters Degree in Psychology from California Southern University for distance education in 2010.
+This program is accredited federally in the US and has been endorsed by the BCACC (BC Association of Clinical Counsellors) and the CCPA (Canadian Counselling and Psychotherapy Association.)
+At this time I am also a service provider for the federal government employment assistance program, victim services of British Columbia, First Nations Health Authority and volunteer counsellor for the BC ALS society.

 I have had the opportunity to work in many professions: forester, wildland firefighter, carpenter, farmer, sales clerk, instructor, surveyor, and finally, a counsellor.
 The work in these professions, trades and skills have provided the opportunity to work with a wide diversity of people of many cultures and beliefs.
 This has aided my understanding of the human condition from a wide diversity of perspectives.